 Many textbooks allow for accessibility in these ways.
-When possible, give students the opportunity to choose their preferred method to allow everyone to access the material equally.
-Inherently, STEM texts are written at a higher level than children are receiving in the classroom, so this method may also help to save time reviewing vocabulary and providing reading-specific instruction.
+Give students the opportunity to choose their preferred method if possible to allow everyone to access the material equally.
+STEM texts are written at a higher level than children are receiving in the classroom.
+This method may also help to save time reviewing vocabulary and providing reading-specific instruction.

 Give Assignment Choices

 Like reading preferences, give children options to demonstrate their knowledge of a topic.
 Make sure that your projects are representative of the different learning styles in your classroom, like auditory, visual, kinesthetic, and oral.